-Cardi B Admits She Wasn’t A Fan Of ‘WAP’ Raunchy Hook
+Cardi B Admits She Wasn’t A Fan Of The Raunchy Hook In Hit Song ‘WAP’

 Elsewhere in the segment, Cardi discussed the video’s cameos from Kylie Jenner, Normani, Mulatto, Rosalía, Sukihana, and Rubi Rose.
 As reported by The Inquisitr earlier this year, Jenner’s guest appearance didn’t sit well with many — to the point where over 64,000 people signed a petition to remove her from the video.

+Addressing the criticism, the “WAP” star explained that she wanted to include women from several different backgrounds.

-“I wanted different women from different backgrounds that do different things.
-I wanted female rappers, models, Spanish artists, and I was just grateful that these girls took their time of the day to do this video.”
+“I wanted female rappers, models, Spanish artists, and I was just grateful that these girls took their time of the day to do this video,” she said.

 Though Cardi apparently wasn’t a big fan of the hypersexual chorus, she has plans to sell “WAP”-branded merchandise very soon.
 As reported by The Inquisitr, she recently filed paperwork to launch a new line bearing the name of the song.